 - Sprinkle with ascorbic acid powder.
 What’s that?
 Vitamin C!
 You can get ascorbic acid/Vitamin C powder from health food stores.
 Trader Joe’s makes Vitamin C crystals which can be dissolved in water.
 I use an ascorbic-acid based product called Fruit Fresh, found with the canning products in many grocery & department stores.

 - Wrap a rubber band around a sliced apple put back together.
-Melissa of Another Lunch shows how to do this.
+Details from The Kitchn.
 The rubber band secures the apple slices tightly together so they aren’t exposed to the air.
 This is a great trick if you’re packing a whole apple, but won’t help if you’re packing just a few slices or need to fit them in a container.

 Which Method Works Best?